MichaelLarocca/blog-michael-jude-larocca/posts/2025/04-25/gridiron-survivor's-elfgorithm-introduction-and-team-installation.md

 published: true
 date: "2025-04-28"
 ---
-#### This article introduces Gridiron Survivor's Elfgorithm, an AI-powered Secret Santa app currently in production, and serves as an installation guide using Git and pnpm for project team members!
+#### This article introduces Gridiron Survivor's Elfgorithm, an AI-powered Secret Santa app currently in production, and it also serves as an installation guide using Git and pnpm for project team members!

 ---